Sample

 You have contracted with me to inspect a property so that you can learn

 as much about the property as possible before purchasing it.
-It is not
+Creating a proper report that is thorough and complete takes

 time and resources.
 A useful and proper report just can not